Overview of Mohare Danda Yoga Trek

 Mohare Danda is the highest point of the Mohare Danda Trek at 3,300 meters, located on a ridge between the Annapurna and Dhaulagiri mountain ranges.
 Trekkers reach this point after hiking through rhododendron forests and remote villages.
 Once you reach the top of Mohare Danda, you will have a wide, clear sight of the prominent Himalayan peaks like Dhaulagiri (8,167 m), Annapurna South (7,219 m), Nilgiri, Hiunchuli, Gangapurna, and Machhapuchhre (Fishtail).
 It is a popular viewpoint in Nepal to watch sunrise and sunset over these peaks.

-The Mohare Danda trekking route was developed as a community-based eco-tourism project in which all of the trek's overnight lodgings are at community-run lodges; therefore, the benefits of tourism remain within the community.
+The Mohare Danda trekking route was developed as a community-based eco tourism project in which all of the trek's overnight lodgings are at community-run lodges; therefore, the benefits of tourism remain within the community.
 Each of the lodges utilizes solar energy and serves food that has been sourced locally, mitigating their environmental impact.
 Waste management and low-impact practices have been adopted along the entire Mohare Danda trek route.

 This route eases pressure on the very popular Ghorepani Poon Hill trek and promotes environmental sustainability and a better lifestyle for home stay operators from the local community in Nepal.
-Mohare Danda trek is an excellent example of a sustainable trekking route in Nepal.
+The Mohare Danda trek is an excellent example of a sustainable trekking route in Nepal.

 Ghandruk Village